hangorazvan/MMM-hourlyforecast/README.md

 https://forum.magicmirror.builders/topic/12201/snow-amount-on-weather-forecast

 <img src=https://github.com/hangorazvan/hourlyforecast/blob/master/preview.png>
-o not make modification and do not replace the default, just add <i>disable: true</i> in config.js and use this one as 3rd party,
+Do not make modification and do not replace the default, just add <i>disable: true</i> in config.js and use this one as 3rd party,

 Then put in config.js